chato94/A/README.md

 This is a simple static file server powered by Node.js.
 It is highly, highly *not* recommended to replace `express` for this, as `express` has a much wider range of support, and more robust functionality.
-This is more for personal usage on a home network.
-Note that development of this static file server is still not yet fully complete.
-There are a few functions left to write for a complete, basically functional server, and many more still for dynamic features and database support.
-All in due time, of course.
+This is more for personal usage on a home network. ~~Note that development of this static file server is still not yet fully complete.
+There are a few functions left to write for a complete, basically functional server, and~~ It seems that basic functionality for static file serving is complete.
+Now would be a good time to start adding support for databases, and then dynamic web page construction, which means many more functions still for dynamic features.
+As always, all in due time, of course.

 ## Summary
 It is the refactored<sup>2</sup> version of **A Server 3.1**, which was coded using